 When you sell an investment for more than you bought it for, the government wants a cut of the gains.
-You are required to pay taxes on your gains when you realize them, understanding that there are different rates, depending on how long you have held the investment.
+You are required to pay capital gains taxes on your increased earnings when you realize them.
+However, the amount of taxes you have to pay on the gains depends on two major factors: how long you have owned the investment, and your income.

-You pay capital gains taxes only on the increase, though.
+Now for the good news.
+You only pay capital gains taxes on the increased value when you sell.
 So, if you bought an asset for $500, and it appreciates over time to $1,500, you don’t pay taxes on the $1,500 when you sell the asset.
 Instead, you only pay taxes on the gains — in this case $1,000.

 How Capital Gains Work: Long-Term vs. Short-Term

-Right now, those in the lowest two tax brackets don’t pay any federal capital gains taxes when they sell long-term assets.
-The top rate for capital gains is 15% for those in the 25% tax bracket or higher.
+Right now, taxpayers in the lowest two tax brackets don’t pay any federal capital gains taxes when they sell long-term assets.

 As you can see, there are tax advantages to holding investments for longer periods of time.
 If you expect your income to increase in the future, holding long-term assets can allow you to take advantage of the lower tax rate on your gains.